SmritiSingh7/REST_API/README.md

 # REST_API
-A REST API for Node,express and Mysql

-A simple REST_API creation for Hospital Management system.
+A simple REST_API creation using NodeJS,express and Mysql

 Before using